bauti-defi/DAMM-Protocol-Contracts/README.md

+> Disclaimer!!
+This is an old version of the DAMM protocol.
+Use for educational purposes only.

 # DAMM Protocol

 Decentralized Autonomous Money Management **(DAMM)** is a protocol that facilitates the active management of DeFi positions by operators on behalf of investor(s).
 It is compatible with _any_ EVM based blockchain. **DAMM** is designed to be a non-custoial, permissionless, and trustless solution for money management in Ethereum DeFi ecosystem.